Llama 3.2 1B Instruct, Llama 3.2 3B Instruct, Llama 3.1 8B Instruct and Llama 3.1 70B Instruct are now supported!

 Text completion

-In this example, we will only be training on the context, instruction and the response fields.
+You can also add additional text to the input and output templates.
+For example, this example demonstrates training on context, instruction and the response fields with added text around the fields.
 We won’t use the category field at all.

 Conversation